 Benefits of IATA Accreditation

 Because IATA is a globally recognized seal of approval, it carries certain responsibilities.
 IATA travel agents must meet and maintain industry standards.
-As a result, consumer awareness and confidence is heightened when the IATA logo and branding is displayed on premises and websites.
-Without IATA accreditation, the travel or cargo agent cannot participate in most global airline transactions and ticketing.
+As a result, consumer awareness and confidence is heightened when the IATA credential and branding is displayed on premises and websites.
+Without IATA accreditation, the travel or cargo agent cannot participate in most global distribution system (gds) transactions and ticketing.

 Who May Apply for an IATA Identification Card

-Travel professionals of an IATA accredited agency are eligible to apply online for an IATA ID card, also known in the U.S. as an IATA/IATAN ID card.
-Eligible applicants must meet one or more criteria set by IATA:
+Travel professionals of an IATA accredited host agency are eligible to apply online for an IATA ID card, also known in the U.S. as an IATA/IATAN ID card, making them a IATA accredited agent.
+Eligible applicants must meet one or more criteria for IATA certification set by IATA in order to fill out the application form:

 • sole proprietors